KippAD/portfolio-project-3/README.md

 ### **Design**
 As mentioned in the UX objectives, the scope of the design is slightly limited due to the application being CLI based.
 In the planning phase, the following modules were researched and included in the project in order to maximize how much design could be added:

-- **Termacolor and Pyfiglet** - These modules meant that a title of Ascii text could be generated and then printed into the terminal.
+- **Termacolor and Pyfiglet** - These modules meant that a title of ASCII text could be generated and then printed into the terminal.
 The title is seen throughout the application.

 <p  align="center"><img  src="assets/readme-images/ascii-title.png" width="50%"></p>